grafana/x-ray-datasource/docs/sources/alerting.md

 Use [Grafana Alerting](https://grafana.com/docs/grafana/<GRAFANA_VERSION>/alerting/) with the AWS Application Signals data source to notify your team about fault rates, latency regressions, throttling, and error spikes before they become incidents.

 The primary alerting target is the **Trace Statistics** query type, which returns per-bucket counts for errors, faults, throttled responses, successes, and totals, plus a computed **Average Response Time**.
-This page walks through every alertable query type, gives you copy-paste-ready recipes for the four most common patterns (fault rate, error-and-fault count, throttling, latency), shows how to scope alerts to a linked AWS account, and collects the gotchas to watch for when you put rules into production.
+This page covers which query types can drive alerts, copy-paste-ready recipes for the four most common patterns (fault rate, error-and-fault count, throttling, latency), how to scope alerts to a linked AWS account, and the gotchas to watch for when you put rules into production.

 ## Before you begin